Background and Business Need

 - Use a rapid authoring tool for development

 - Design custom templates that could be reused across all modules

-With respect to the visual design, we designed the skin/look and feel based on the client’s requirement of a “retro look” that could appeal to old and young pilots taking the course.
+The visual design was based on the client’s requirement of a “retro look” that could appeal to old and young pilots taking the course.

-To expedite module delivery, we chose to develop the course using Articulate Storyline 360, a commonly used course-authoring tool.
-Additionally, the tool provided our client cost-effective maintainability.
-Since Storyline access is easy, maintaining the course would be painless.
+To expedite module delivery, KGL chose to develop the course using Articulate Storyline 360, a commonly used course-authoring tool.
+Additionally, the tool provided the client with cost-effective maintainability.

-For the non-critical content, we used a quiz-based approach to test for recall and comprehension of the information.
-For the critical content, we used more application-based and gamified activities (considering Storyline capabilities) to further engage learners and ensure they have more practice opportunities.
+For the non-critical content, a quiz-based approach was used to test for recall and comprehension of the information.
+For the critical content, KGL used more application-based and gamified activities to further engage learners and ensure they have more practice opportunities.

 The two critical sections of the course were Abnormal and Emergency Procedures and Limitations.
 Per the client, recurrent pilots need to commit to memory the steps for each procedure and the details of each limitation.
-We designed the learning for these two sections in an engaging and instructionally sound way to ensure that learners were adequately focused and thoroughly tested.
+These were designed in an engaging and instructionally sound way to ensure that learners were adequately focused and thoroughly tested.

 Important Features of the Abnormal and Emergency Procedures Section